amyreese/noswap/documents/setup.md

   Wireless USB over-ear gaming headphones that actually support ANC and _simultaneous_ mixing of bluetooth audio.
 Lets me play and hear audio from my games _while also_ listening to podcasts from my phone.
 Compatible with PC and PS5.
-Sadly, does not seem to support the Steamdeck or Switch except via bluetooth, at which point I'd rather use the XM4 or airpods.
+Weirdly, it only works with the Steamdeck when connected through a dedicated USB-C hub.

 - [Apple AirPods Pro](https://www.apple.com/airpods-pro/)
   --